rishabhc32/flip-flops/README.md

 This is a [**SR Flip Flop**](http://www.electronicshub.org/sr-flip-flop-design-with-nor-and-nand-logic-gates/), _output_ is **HIGH (SET)** when **S** and **CLK** is HIGH while _output_ is **LOW (reset)** when **R** and **CLK** is HIGH.
 SR FF is clock synchronized SR Latch and has several [advantage over SR Latch](http://www.learnabout-electronics.org/Digital/dig52.php).

 Due to unavailability of function generator and my laziness of making a square wave generator, I made a [**SR Gated Latch**](https://www.allaboutcircuits.com/textbook/digital/chpt-10/the-gated-s-r-latch/), which is nothing but a SR FF with ENABLE instead of CLK.
+You can make a square wave generator and use it as a clock.

 ![SR gated latch](https://upload.wikimedia.org/wikipedia/en/4/49/Gated_SR_latch.png "SR Gated Latch")
 > **EN** or **E** is ENABLE